Pituitary tumors may occur in up to 15% to 20% of people, but tumors requiring treatment occur less frequently and often are not diagnosed.

 Pituitary Tumor Risk Factors

 A risk factor is anything that increases your chance of getting a disease.
-The only proven risk factor for pituitary tumors is inheriting a condition that makes you more likely to develop a pituitary tumor, such as MEN1 or FIPA.
+The only proven risk factor for pituitary tumors is inheriting a condition that makes you more likely to develop a pituitary tumor, such as Multiple Endocrine Neoplasia (MEN1) or Family Isolated Pituitary Adenoma (FIPA).

 Not everyone with MEN1or FIPA gets a pituitary tumor.
 However, if you or someone in your family has this disorder, it’s a good idea to discuss your risk with your doctor.